-Air chucks should be disassembled, cleaned, lubricated, and reassembled at least once every 6 months or every 100,000 cycles.
-Chucks that are used to machine cast iron or sintered parts should be disassembled more frequently (at least every 2 to 3 months).
+Seal covered air chucks should be disassembled, cleaned, lubricated, and reassembled at least once every 6 months / 1 year or every 250,000 cycles.

-13.4 CLEANING OF AIR CHUCKS
+13.4 CLEANING OF SC AIR CHUCKS

 - 1. After the chuck has been disassembled, remove all sludge and buildup on the sliding surfaces of the chuck body, actuators, and master jaws. - 2.
 Clean off any buildup with fine emery paper. - 3.
 Degrease all components in mineral spirits or other solvent. - 4.
 Remove all residue of the solvent and keep each component clean until reassembly.